Shopify/quilt/packages/react-i18n/README.md

   - `formatName('John', 'Smith')` will return `John` in Germany and `Smith様` in Japan
   - `formatName('John', 'Smith', {full: true})` will return `John Smith` in Germany and `SmithJohn` in Japan
 - `ordinal()`: formats a number as an ordinal according to the locale, e.g. `1st`, `2nd`, `3rd`, `4th`
+- `hasEasternNameOrderFormatter()`: returns true when an eastern name order formatter corresponding to the locale/language exists.

 Most notably, you will frequently use `i18n`’s `translate()` method.
 This method looks up a key in translation files that you supply based on the provided locale.
 This method is discussed in detail in the next section.